 October 8, 2025 - Northwest Urgent Care.
 Two days after the crash, Luis presented with right shoulder pain and right ankle pain.
 The urgent care history records the mechanism: he was T-boned while driving straight through the intersection; the air bags did not deploy; he reported no head injury or loss of consciousness; and his pain was rated 5/10.
 He was diagnosed with acute whiplash injury/cervical sprain and right shoulder strain.
 He was prescribed prednisone and referred to physical therapy.

 October 21, 2025 - Northwest Urgent Care follow-up.
-Luis returned for ongoing right shoulder pain.
-The record notes that he had been seen on October 8 for the same issue and had not taken the prescribed prednisone.
+Luis returned for ongoing right shoulder pain..
 He had physical therapy scheduled.
 Examination documented tenderness in the right trapezius.
 He was diagnosed with right shoulder muscle strain, prescribed cyclobenzaprine, and instructed on conservative care including heat, massage, NSAIDs, stretching, and return precautions.

 October 23, 2025 - Ocotillo Family Medicine / ACP.
 Luis sought additional care because pain persisted.
 The office visit documented right shoulder pain, right foot pain, acute right ankle pain, and clavicle pain.
 Examination documented enlargement and tenderness of the right mid clavicle and tenderness of the right AC joint.
 The provider ordered X-rays of the right shoulder, right foot, right ankle, and right clavicle, and prescribed methocarbamol along with RICE and ibuprofen.